|

 Photograph Collection, 1915-1925

-18 b&w copy prints
+18 B/W copy prints

 SWCPC 366 E5

-Collection includes images of entertainers with the Grandi Brothers
+of entertainers with the Grandi Brothers Stock Company, a travelling tent show

-Stock Company, a travelling tent show troupe during the 1910s and 1920s.
+troupe during the 1910s and 1920s.
 Bulks with same.
+The Grandi Brothers Stock

-The Grandi Brothers Stock Company was a popular tent show which toured Texas in the 1910s
+Company was a popular tent show which toured Texas in the 1910s into the 1950s.

 Graves, Lawrence L.